BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 ### Program startup and shutdown

-  When the compiler identifies a program that uses "Coarray Fortran" features, it will insert calls to `caf_init` and `caf_finalize`.
+  When the compiler identifies a program that uses "Coarray Fortran" features, it will insert calls to `caf_init` and `caf_stop`.
 These procedures will initialize and terminate the Coarray Fortran environment.

  #### `caf_init`
   * **Description**: This procedure will initialize the Coarray Fortran environment.